hyperion-001/st-shapes-integration/README.md

 - API: follow instructions for obtaining the shape's API
 - Character: placeholder character
 - Lorebook: no active lorebook
-- System Prompt: use the AI preset from Shape's dashboard
+- System Prompt: blank, your shape uses the one from the shapes dashboard

 ## STEP BY STEP